-A premium is a fee you pay to your insurance company for a health plan coverage.
+A premium is a fee you pay to your insurance company for health plan coverage.
 This is usually a monthly cost.

 Preventive care is medical care that aims to prevent serious diseases and injuries.
-These include immunizations, physicals, screenings and more.
+These include immunizations, physicals, screenings, and more.

 A Primary Care Physician is a doctor that oversees and monitors your medical care under some plan types.
 PCPs also may be responsible for referrals to specialists.